thm-design/thm-design/README.md

 ## M2x DarkForge&trade;

-> *"We don't sell AI.
-We sell systems that work."*

 **DarkForge** is an autonomous software factory.
 It orchestrates specialized agent fleets through the **NOX Engine** — deterministic pipelines that build, test, and ship as a unified team.

 ---